IliasHad/Developer-Tools-and-Resources/README.md

 [ManyPixels](https://gallery.manypixels.co/)-- SVG and PNG Modern Illustrations

-[Illustrations-figma](https://gallery.manypixels.co/)-- More than 5000 vector illustrations you can use inside Figma.
+[Illustrations-figma](https://www.artify.co/illustrations-figma)-- More than 5000 vector illustrations you can use inside Figma.
 All the figma illustrations are in SVG & PNG formats and includes styles like flat, lined, abstract and more.

+[Vector-illustrations](https://www.artify.co/vector-illustrations)-- Search over 5000 vector illustrations and more than 70 design styles, with an integrated editor to adjust the design at you wish.

 ### Color Gradient